'Thumbs Up for Mother Universe'

 Shahzad Ismaily joins for both nights as a very special guest.
 Shahzad is an American multi-instrumentalist & composer of Pakistani descent who has worked in theatre & film and contributed his distinctive musical language to 100s of records by artists including Marc Ribot, John Zorn, Yoko Ono, Laraaji, Colin Stetson, Sam Amidon, Bonnie ‘Prince’ Billy & Laurie Anderson as well as a key presence on the grammy award winning albums of Arooj Aftab.

-Allan Gilbert Balon was born in Les Abymes, Guadeloupe in 1986 and is now based in Créteil, in the Southeastern suburbs of Paris.
+Artist & composer Allan Gilbert Balon was born in Les Abymes, Guadeloupe in 1986 and is now based in Créteil, in the Southeastern suburbs of Paris.
 Allan’s practice combines sculpture, composition & sound installations to explore themes of presence & intimacy.

 He has released music on Recital Program & Séance Centre, exhibited at New York’s MoMA PS1 and played a UK debut earlier this year at London’s Cafe OTO.
-This represents a rare chance to see him perform.
+This Bristol performance represents a rare chance to see him perform.

 Monday 10th November w/ Shahzad Ismaily & Allan Gilbert Balon